gobuffalo/packr/v2/README.md

 DEBU[2019-03-18T18:48:52+01:00] found 0 boxes
 ```

-A: Packr works by parsing `.go` files to find `packr.New` and `packr.NewBox` declarations.
+A: Packr works by parsing `.go` files to find [`github.com/gobuffalo/packr/v2#Box`](https://godoc.org/github.com/gobuffalo/packr/v2#Box) and [`github.com/gobuffalo/packr/v2#NewBox`](https://godoc.org/github.com/gobuffalo/packr/v2#NewBox) declarations.
 If there aren't any `.go` in the folder that `packr2` is run in it can not find those declarations.
 To fix this problem run the `packr2` command in the directory containing your `.go` files.